 - The leadership team, academy governing body and L.E.A.D.
-Academy Trust will ensure that all safer working practices and recruitment procedures are followed in accordance with the guidance set out in KCSiE 2023 Part Three and the L.E.A.D.
-Academy safer recruitment policy. - School leaders, staff and members of the Trust will be appropriately trained in safer working practices and access the safer recruitment training advised by the Trust. - Statutory pre-employment checks and references from previous employers are an essential part of the recruitment process.
+Academy Trust will ensure that all safer working practices and recruitment procedures are followed in accordance with the guidance set out in KCSIE 2024 Part Three and the L.E.A.D.
+Academy safer recruitment policy. - Academy leaders, staff and members of the Trust will be appropriately trained in safer working practices and access the safer recruitment training advised by the Trust.
+This will include as a minimum the headteacher, DSL and school business manager. - Statutory pre-employment checks and references from previous employers are an essential part of the recruitment process.
 We will ensure we adopt the appropriate procedures to carry out the checks required and where any concerns arise, we will seek advice and act accordingly.
-The academy has in place recruitment, selection, and vetting procedures in accordance with KCSiE 2023 Part Three, and maintains
+The academy has in place recruitment, selection, and vetting procedures in accordance with KCSIE 2024 Part Three, and maintains - a Single Central Record (SCR), which is reviewed regularly and updated in accordance with KCSIE 2024 Part Three paragraphs 206 to 351.

-- a Single Central Record (SCR), which is reviewed regularly and updated in accordance with KCSiE 2023 Part Three paragraphs 206 to 351. - Staff will have access to advice on the boundaries of appropriate behaviour and will be aware of the Academy Code of Conduct, which includes contact between staff and pupils outside the work context.
+- Staff will have access to advice on the boundaries of appropriate behaviour and will be aware of the Academy Code of Conduct, which includes contact between staff and children outside the work context.
 Concerns regarding low-level concerns are included in our Code of Conduct and our Allegations Management Policy in line with KCSiE Part Four Section two.
 Staff can access a copy of this through My concern, this is also circulated to all staff on induction/start of the academic year via email. - In the event of any complaint or allegation against a member of staff, the headteacher (or the DSL if the headteacher is not present), will be notified immediately.
 If it relates to the headteacher or where there is a conflict of interest in reporting to the headteacher, the chair of governors / Trust safeguarding team (Neil Spencelayh, Helen Tunney, Rebecca Hyder) must be informed without delay.
-We will respond to all allegations robustly and appropriately in collaboration with the Local Authority Designated Officer (LADO) and Trust HR Business Partner. - Staff may find some of the issues relating to child protection and the broader areas of safeguarding upsetting and may need support which should be provided by the academy and the Trust's human resources (HR) team. - Advice and support will be made available by the Safeguarding Children in Education Officer (SCiEO), LADO and HR where appropriate to the leadership team. - All new employees will be appropriately inducted to their role and a link to the Induction Checklist for Safer Recruitment can be accessed from HR's guidance section of the HR portal.
+We will respond to all allegations robustly and appropriately in collaboration with the Local Authority Designated Officer (LADO) and Trust HR Business Partner. - Staff may find some of the issues relating to child protection and the broader areas of safeguarding upsetting and may need support which should be provided by the academy and the Trust's human resources (HR) team. - Advice and support will be made available by the Safeguarding Children in Education Officer (SCiEO), Derby City LADO and HR where appropriate to the leadership team. - All new employees will be appropriately inducted to their role and a link to the Induction Checklist for Safer Recruitment can be accessed from HR's guidance section of the HR portal.